dakshbhatnagar/projects/job_scraping/README.md

 ## Naukri Job Scraper

-This Python script scrapes job listings from the Naukri.com website for Data Analyst positions in Delhi/NCR.
+This Python script scrapes job listings from the Naukri.com website for **Data Analyst** positions in Delhi/NCR.

+![image](https://cdn.prod.website-files.com/65d48bc2b64ae3248b634894/664456d40e4d86aa223b002b_663cc350a3c22ab469f8bac7_JobScrapingMethodsInsightsandAlternatives_1.svg)

 It then stores the scraped data in a Pandas DataFrame and exports it to a Google Sheet and a CSV file.

-![image](https://cdn.prod.website-files.com/65d48bc2b64ae3248b634894/664456d40e4d86aa223b002b_663cc350a3c22ab469f8bac7_JobScrapingMethodsInsightsandAlternatives_1.svg)

 ---

-**Here's how it works:**
+**How Script works:**

 1. **Import Libraries:** The script imports necessary libraries like Pandas for data manipulation, Selenium for web scraping, and Google API for interacting with Google Sheets.
 2. **Set Up WebDriver:** It configures a Chrome WebDriver to access the Naukri.com website.